CDAGaming/CraftPresence-Wow-Edition/README.md

 #### Main Menu Message Placeholders
 - &IGN& - Your Minecraft Username
-- &MODS& - The Amount of Mods currently in your Mods Folder
+- &MODS& - The Number of Mods currently in your Mods Folder

 #### Biome Placeholders
 - &BIOME& - The Current Biome Name